The Office of the Provost has announced the hiring of Paul Heddings as the new director of the Office of Academic Integrity at WVU.

 Heddings brings a unique blend of expertise and experience to WVU.
 Before joining the University, he served as a prosecuting attorney in Kansas City, Missouri, where he handled thousands of sensitive cases and provided training and education to a wide variety of audiences.
 As chief prosecutor for the White Collar and Public Corruption Unit, Heddings investigated and prosecuted matters of public corruption in conjunction with the Federal Bureau of Investigation, including work with clandestine operations and as a special prosecutor for cases across the state.

-Prior to practicing law, Heddings worked with the University of Missouri Office of Student Conduct for three years and has extensive experience leading investigations in higher education and managing difficult conversations with students, parents, faculty and donors.
+Prior to practicing law, Heddings worked with the University of Missouri Office of Student Rights and Responsibilities for three years and has extensive experience leading investigations in higher education and managing difficult conversations with students, parents, faculty and donors.

 “We are thrilled to have Paul Heddings leading our academic integrity efforts at WVU,” Evan Widders, associate provost for undergraduate education, said.
 “His significant experience in conflict resolution and diplomacy as well as his keen understanding of student conduct and related laws make him an ideal addition to the student conduct and academic affairs teams.”